-pro s document is to certify that an annual certification of the [Nan gram has been conducted for the year The k-out/tag-out program was effective and understood by all auth following steps were taken to ensure the The lock-out/tag-out program was reviewed and revised by: I to ensure applicability and effectiveness.
-This was performed by: All authorized workers were trained using the revised program procedures. m and the revised equipment-specific Each authorized worker participated in an inspection of the lo equipment. ock-out/tag-out procedures on specific Hea alth & Safety Coordinator Date Fac ctory Manager Date
+This document is to certify that an annual certification of Out program has been conducted for the yearensure the lock-out/tag-out program was effective and The following steps were taken to ☐ The lock-out/tag-out program was reviewed and d revised by: All specific equipment procedures were reviewed effectiveness. d and revised to ensure applicability and ☐ This was performed by: All authorized workers were trained using the rev ment-specific procedures.
+Each authorized worker participated in an inspect specific equipment. ction of the lock-out/tag-out procedures on Health & Safety Coordinator Date Factory Manager D ate